thesupersonic16/DALTools/README.md

 ## TEXTool
-TEXTool is a tool used to extract and rebuild Texture files.
+TEXTool is a tool used to extract and rebuild texture files.
 TEXTool does support extracting and rebuilding of .tex files using drag and drop and through CLI.
 using Drag and Drop, you can extract a .tex by dragging the .tex into the exe and rebuild it by dragging its .xml, .png or frames folder into the exe.
 You can get a list of options and examples by running TEXTool.exe without any arguments